tryolabs/aws-workshop/README.md

 You must have an AWS account.
 Don’t worry, you won’t go over the free tier limit.
 If you want you can [set up a billing alarm](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/free-tier-alarms.html), just in case.

-Assuming you already have a AWS account you can proceed to [Set up users on AWS](/workshop/set-up-users.md) to get started.

 ---

+Next: Assuming you already have a AWS account you can proceed to [Set up users on AWS](/workshop/set-up-users.md) to get started.